brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 23 bht.md

 2. "God has given to the husband authority over the wife; and a resemblance of this authority is found in Christ, who is the head of the church, as the husband is of the wife."
 3. "As Christ rules over his church for her salvation, so nothing yields more advantage or comfort to the wife than to be subject to her husband."

+### Philip Schaff:
+1. "Because a husband is head of his wife."
+2. "As Christ also is head of the church."
+3. "He himself is the Savior of the body."

 ### Archibald T. Robertson:
 1. "For a husband is head of the (his) wife."
 2. "As also Christ is head of the church."